Naruki-Ichihara/pytop_docs/docs/intro.md

 pip install git+https://github.com/Naruki-Ichihara/pytop.git@main
 ```

+More detailed installation can be found in [this page](/docs/Getting-started/Installing-pytop)

 ## Basic usage
 ### Import pytop
 First, you need to import *pytop* by standard Python style: